zainabmelh/guide-articles/articles/Meta/free-code-camps-summit-december-2015/index.md

 ---
-title: "Free Code Camp's Summit December 2015"
+title: Free Code Camps Summit December 2015
-parent: "general"
 ---
 [Free Code Camp's December Summit](https://youtu.be/TsIzthxhTHc)

 Here is a summary for those who don't have time to watch the full 90 minutes: